Tired of being there for everyone else with little support for you?

 FAQ

-When people are able to use these 6 skills, they are better able to find their own way through the problems they face.
+ACT is focused has enhancing 6 skillsets to approach problems.
+When you are able to flexibility use these 6 skills, you are better able to find your own way through the problems you face.
+The 6 skills include:

 - acceptance of difficult emotions,